EONRaider/Arp-Spoofer/README.md

-# ARP Cache Poisoning Tool
+# Python 3 ARP Spoofing Tool

 A pure-Python ARP Cache Poisoning (a.k.a.
-"ARP Spoofing") tool that leverages a low-level assembly of ethernet frames and ARP packets.
+"ARP Spoofing") tool that leverages a low-level assembly of Ethernet II frames and ARP packets.

+This application maintains no dependencies on third-party modules and can be run by any Python 3.x interpreter.

 ## Installation